nextdoc/ai-tools/README.md

 If standard out or standard error is present this will be echoed to the terminal.
 This allows coding agents to see logs and exceptions from test runs.

+## Alternatives

+This tool is designed to provide fast test execution and feedback for coding agents without need for any extra infrastructure.
+Just a simple command line task for a coding agent to invoke.

+For the next level of sophistication you probably want to look for an MCP server.
+There are quite a few MCP servers that allow REPL connections and evaluations.

+## Is it safe?

+This is a **buyer beware** situation.
+Any coding agent that can write and evaluate code on your computer has associated risks.

+The responsibility for checking the code being run is on you.

+You might think that providing access to a REPL raises the risk of unwanted side effects.
+This is partially true but most coding agents can also write bash scripts and pose the same level of danger from running those scripts.

 ## License